 To make sure you actually need to file a return, read the rules carefully with regard to Social Security payments.
 If you have any questions, consult a tax professional who will be able to offer you some guidance.

 If you are being claimed as a dependent on another tax return, the requirements for filing your own return will change.
-As a dependent, you can’t claim your own exemption because that exemption is used by the individual (or couple) claiming you as a dependent.
+As a dependent, you can’t claim your own standard deduction because that is used by the individual (or couple) claiming you as a dependent.

-It is important to note that there is a difference between a legal requirement to file and a desire to do so because it would be in your best interest.
-For a moment, let’s imagine an individual who earns $5,000 during the tax year.
+In some cases, even if you don’t meet the legal requirements to file a return, it could be in your best interest to file anyway.
+Let’s imagine an individual who earns $5,000 during the tax year.
 Most likely, a portion of that will be withheld for federal tax.
-That means the individual will have paid tax during the year, but he or she is not actually required to pay tax because his or her annual income does not surpass the threshold for single taxpayer standard deduction plus one exemption.
+That means the individual will have paid tax during the year, but they are not actually required to pay tax because their annual income does not surpass the threshold for single taxpayer standard deduction.

 Most likely, this example individual will not be required by law to file a tax return.
-He or she will want to file, however, as the money that was paid during the course of the year will come back in the form of a refund.
+They will want to file, however, as the money that was paid during the course of the year will come back in the form of a refund.

 Don’t make the mistake of thinking that you should resist filing a federal tax return unless you are required to do so.
 Always take a look at your tax situation, even if you only have minimal earnings for the year, and determine whether or not it would be beneficial to file.